Medical Device Security

 The treatment for end-of-life devices is either replacement or decommissioning.
 Replacement is expensive and disruptive.
 Decommissioning means you can't use the device anymore.
 Neither option is attractive when the device is clinically important.
 This is where prioritization matters.
 Some end-of-life devices are low-clinical-value and decommissioning them is straightforward.
 Other devices are clinically important but replaceable — you budget for replacement and plan the transition.
 Still other devices are clinically important and seemingly irreplaceable — those require intensive network segmentation and monitoring because living with the risk is the only option.

-The documentation piece is essential.
 Every end-of-life device in your environment should be documented with its risk profile, its mitigation strategy, and the plan for eventual replacement.
-This documentation serves multiple purposes: it ensures that key people understand why you're accepting the risk, it creates accountability if something goes wrong, and it drives replacement planning and budgeting.
+This documentation ensures that key people understand why you're accepting the risk, it creates accountability if something goes wrong, and it drives replacement planning and budgeting.
+A device that's in isolation on a dedicated network segment with no patient data is a different risk profile than a device that's connected to the general network and sends data to the EHR.

-Manufacturer Support and Security Updates
+Manufacturer Evaluation and Procurement Security

 Modern medical devices are increasingly connected and increasingly subject to security vulnerabilities.
 Responsible manufacturers have security practices that include regular patch releases, security advisories, and vulnerability disclosure processes.
-When selecting new medical devices, security practices should be a evaluation criterion alongside clinical functionality and cost.
+When selecting new medical devices, security practices should be an evaluation criterion alongside clinical functionality and cost.

 Questions to ask manufacturers: Do you have a documented security update process?
 How quickly do you patch critical vulnerabilities?
 Do you maintain security advisories for your products?
 How long is the support window for each device?
 What's your process for handling responsibly disclosed vulnerabilities?
 Do you require authentication for remote access?
 Can you disable unnecessary network services?
 Can you provide evidence of security testing?

-The purchasing process for new medical devices should include security criteria in the RFP.
-Vendors should be required to provide evidence of security practices, third-party security assessments, and timelines for patching critical vulnerabilities.
-Procurement should negotiate for security features that matter to your organization: the ability to disable unnecessary network services, the ability to configure network access controls, the availability of security updates, and vendor liability for security vulnerabilities.
+The economic reality is that security investments cost money and manufacturers sometimes cut security investment to maintain margins.
+A slightly more expensive device with better security infrastructure saves money in the long run because it doesn't consume as much time for security management and has a longer useful life.
+The purchasing process for new medical devices should include security criteria in the RFP, and procurement should negotiate for security features that matter to your organization: the ability to disable unnecessary network services, the ability to configure network access controls, the availability of security updates, and vendor liability for security vulnerabilities.

-Balancing Security with Device Functionality
+Balancing Security with Clinical Functionality

 Medical device security creates genuine tension with clinical usability.
-Restricting network connectivity improves security but might disable remote monitoring.
+Restricting network connectivity improves security but disables remote monitoring.
 Requiring authentication improves security but slows down emergency access.
-Applying updates improves security but requires downtime that might impact care delivery.
-Securing a device too heavily can make it clinically unusable.
+Applying updates improves security but requires downtime that impacts care delivery.
+This tension is real and shouldn't be pretended away.

-Examples that illustrate the balance: A patient monitor that's in a locked recovery room and never leaves the facility has different security requirements than a portable monitor that moves between units.
-An infusion pump connected to a medical device network might require different controls than one that operates entirely offline.
+The balance requires ongoing conversation between clinical teams who understand the workflow and security teams who understand the risk.
+The conversations should be specific and grounded in actual risk.
+A patient monitor that's in a locked recovery room and never leaves the facility has different security requirements than a portable monitor that moves between units.
+An infusion pump connected to a medical device network requires different controls than one that operates entirely offline.
 A device used in an operating room during active surgery has different downtime tolerance than a monitoring device used on a general floor.

 The test of your medical device security program is whether it's actually reducing risk without making healthcare impossible.
 If you've segmented devices so heavily that they can't communicate with the EHR, the security is theoretical.
 If you've locked down access so completely that staff can't use the device in emergencies, the security is counterproductive.
 The goal is reasonable security for your actual environment and your actual threat profile.